 FoodScapes

-Food is a lens and a medium to the question ‘how do we want to live’.
-Often in our contemporary world of ‘busy’, food becomes almost invisible, almost an obstacle standing between ourselves and all the things we want to do, almost a waste of time.
+Often in infinitely-busy contemporary world(s), food becomes almost invisible, almost an obstacle standing between ourselves and all the things we want to do, almost a waste of time.
 Food as a life sustaining process, that shapes us and our worlds, becomes taken for granted.
-We rarely ask ourselves the questions of where does our food come from, how and where did it grow up, who took care of it, how did it travel to our plates, how will it affect our bodies, and so on.
+We rarely ask ourselves the questions of where does our food come from, how and where did it grow up, who took care of it, how did it travel to our plates, how will it affect our bodies, and what, in true accounting (including personal, environmental and social costs), it really costs.
 We rarely ask for food transparency.

 Food is an expression of multispecies creativity and Earth’s biodiversity.
 It’s a path towards renewal of local economies and conviviality of place-based communities.
-Food is already an inherent part of our work (within Woods in the City and Seasonal Academy), and in this exploration we invite visionary food practitioners to engage into a collective practice of reflection around various aspects of human interactions with landscapes of food.
-Upcoming conversations with Emile van der Staak (Restaurant de Nieuwe Winkel), Mette Helbæk (Stedsans in the Woods), and many others will be shared through Woods in the Sound.
-Stay tuned!
+Within Foresta food has been an inherent part of our work (in collective formats of Woods in the City and Seasonal Academy), and in this new exploration of FoodScapes we invite visionary food practitioners to engage into a collective practice of reflection around various aspects of human interactions with landscapes of food, as part Woods in the Sound (upcoming conversations with Emile van der Staak, Restaurant de Nieuwe Winkel, Marente van der Valk, Jan van Eyck Academy, Roos Burger, Gagel farm, Mette Helbæk, Stedsans in the Woods, and others, that will be shared soon), as well as more practically as part of the residencies series Thinking with a Garden.

 DSC03710.jpg